Rural Investment and Prosperity Project

 About the Dan Broun Internship at MDC

-The Dan Broun Summer Award and Internship honors our late MDC staff member who championed place-based strategies to improve outcomes for low-income people in rural communities in the South.
+During his time at MDC, Dan Broun championed place-based strategies to improve outcomes for low-income people in rural communities in the South.

 • Assisting with planning, coordinating, facilitating, and notetaking for meetings.